El Trienio Adeco: Background

-In exile Rómulo Betancourt had flirted with communism but he came to believe that he wasn’t going to get very far along that path.
+In exile Rómulo Betancourt had flirted with communism but he came to believe that he was not going to get very far along that path.
 President Isaías Medina Angarita fostered the further professionalization of the Venezuelan officer corps.
 Among others, he sent Capt.
 Marcos Pérez Jiménez to the Peruvian military academy, which was reputed in Latin America as being very efficient, where the young Andean officer had as professor Gen. Manuel Odria, later to become dictator of Perú.
 Another Peruvian influence on Venezuelan politics was Víctor Raúl Haya de la Torre, who tried to create an inter-American alliance of leftist anti-imperialist parties, which vaguely fitted Betancourt's own program.
 Another up-and-coming officer was Carlos Delgado Chalbaud, the son of the anti-Juan Vicente Gómez conspirator Román Delgado Chalbaud.
 Delgado Chalbaud had spent most of his life in France, where he studied engineering and later attended the St. Cyr military academy.
 He returned to Venezuela in 1939 and was promptly commissioned in the Venezuelan army by president General Eleazar Lopez Contreras.
 Because of his background, Delgado was the undisputed leader of a group of conspirational officers, among whom the second most important was Marcos Pérez Jiménez.